 And lots more: these are in fact just a few examples of sponsorship rights that a sponsor can acquire and that can be used for the duration of the sponsorship contract, allowing the sponsors to communicate the partnership for their commercial purposes.
 The same thing happens if a company sponsors an athlete, a championship or a single event.
 Sponsorship rights give me the opportunity to communicate the sponsorship and therefore associate my company with the sporting entity, thus sharing its values, objectives and fame.
 I join the MotoGP team because the values of excellence, technology, speed, research, innovation are also mine and I want to communicate them strongly to my target.

-And this is where sponsorship activation comes into play: the set of activities that a company or its sports sponsorship agency schedule and plan to promote their products by taking advantage of the sponsorship in place.
+And this is where the activation of sponsorship comes into play: the set of activities that a company or its sports sponsorship agency schedule and plan to promote their products by taking advantage of the sponsorship in place.
 They are therefore additional activities that can be organized precisely because, as a sponsor, the sponsorship rights have been acquired.
 These activities are designed ad hoc for or by each specific company based on marketing and commercial objectives and can therefore be of various types.

 Some examples of sponsorship activation: